 #2: "HE LOOKS LIKE A HAIRY BOULDER NOW"

-I was talking to R., another colleague, and a certain celebrity's name came up.
-This celeb is a veteran actor who is as well known around Hollywood for his strong political convictions and activist spirit as for his acting.
-Not to take anything away from his acting prowess, as he is a wonderful actor, but I'm certain his very solid, formidable appearance has been a valuable asset to him in his career.
-And since he's also been an actor longer than most of us have been alive, I found myself saying "He looks like a hairy boulder now".
+I was talking to R., another colleague, and a certain *famous actor's name came up.
+This man is a veteran actor who is almost as well known around Hollywood for his strong political convictions and activist spirit as for his acting prowess.
+Not to take anything away from his talent, as he is a wonderful actor, but I'm certain his very solid, formidable appearance has been a valuable asset to him in his career.
+And since he's also been an actor longer than many of us have been alive, I found myself saying "He looks like a hairy boulder now".

 No comments: